apache/accumulo-testing/contrib/terraform-testing-infrastructure/README.md

      ```
      Once values are supplied to `terraform init`, they are stored in the local state and it is not
      necessary to supply these overrides to the `terraform apply` or `terraform destroy` commands.
+  3. Ensure that the private key associated with the first public SSH key listed for the value
+     of either `authorized_ssh_keys` or `authorized_ssh_key_files` in your `.auto.tfvars` file
+     is loaded into your SSH agent.
+During resource creation, Terraform will connect to the newly
+     created VMs using SSH in order copy files and configure the VMs to run Accumulo.
+If the
+     appropriate private key is not available to your SSH agent, then the connection will fail and
+     resource creation will eventually fail.
-  2. Run `terraform apply` to create the AWS/Azure resources.
+  4. Run `terraform apply` to create the AWS/Azure resources.
-  3. Run `terraform destroy` to tear down the AWS/Azure resources.
+  5. Run `terraform destroy` to tear down the AWS/Azure resources.

 **NOTE**: If you are working with `aws` and get an Access Denied error then try setting the AWS
 Short Term access keys in your environment